PearInc/FogCDN/Readme.en.md

    1. accurate service

-      * Get user's real IP address (although use OpenDNS or VPN), and mapping the area, ISP with a probability of 99.9%, choose the "zero hop" node for service。
+      * Get user's real IP address (although use OpenDNS or VPN), and mapping the area, ISP with a probability of 99.9%, choose the "zero hop" node for service.

    2. Efficient content distribution and distribution network